harpreettatla01/CheeseAppTest/README.md

 This is a maven project and the apk file for this resides in /AutomationTest/src/test/resources/app-debug.apk.

+## Executing tests

+To execute the tests, please ensure maven is installed.
+Then run the below command which will generate cucumber reports:
+          mvn test verify

 ## Result

 I have attached a cucumber report containing the results of all three scenario's.
 Please open any html file and it will launch the report from which you can navigate to its may sections.